How to Handle Taxes and Write-offs As A Walmart Spark Driver

 Contents

-If you make $400 or more in profit as a Walmart Spark driver, you should expect to owe two main types of taxes: self-employment tax and income tax.
+If you make $400 or more in profit on the Spark Driver platform, you'll owe two kinds of federal tax: self-employment tax and income tax.

 • Alaska